mmarkdown/mmark/Syntax.md

 Mmark supports caption below [tables](#tables), [code blocks](#code-blocks) and [block quotes](#block-quotes).
-You can caption each elements with `Table: `, `Figure: ` and `Quote: ` respectivily.
+You can caption each elements with `Table: `, `Figure: ` and `Quote: ` respectively.
 The caption extends to the first *empty* line.
 Some examples:

 ~~~
 Name    | Age